teal-language/tl/docs/tutorial.md

 ## Global variables

-Unlike in Lua, global variables in Teal need to be declared, because Teal needs to know its type.
-It also allows tl to catch typos in variable names, because an invalid name will not be assumed to be some unknown global that happens to be nil.
+Unlike in Lua, global variables in Teal need to be declared, because the compiler needs to know its type.
+It also allows the compiler to catch typos in variable names, because an invalid name will not be assumed to be some unknown global that happens to be nil.

 You declare global variables in Teal using `global`, like this, doing declaration and/or assignment: